View Mary Ciarrocchi's Obituary on delawareonline.com and share memories

 She is survived by her daughter, Patricia Ciarrocchi Fineman of Merion Station, PA, her two sons, Charles J. Ciarrocchi, Jr. of Wilmington, DE and James J. Ciarrocchi of Chadds Ford, PA and her twelve grandchildren and five great-grandchildren.

-The family will receive friends starting at 9:30 AM on Saturday, February 29, 2020 at St. Anthony of Padua Church, 901 North DuPont Street, Wilmington, DE, with a Mass of Resurrection celebrated at Noon.
+The family will receive friends starting at 9:30 AM on Saturday, February 29, 2020 at St. Anthony of Padua Church, 901 North DuPont Street, Wilmington, DE, with a Funeral Mass celebrated at Noon.

 Entombment will be private at Cathedral Cemetery, Wilmington, DE.